Gagle/Node-GrabBag/README.md

 box.load ("a", function (error){
 	if (error) return console.log (error);

-	box.store ("b", function (error){
+	box.store ("a/b", function (error){
 		if (error) return console.log (error);

-		//"b" points to a directory so b.json and c.properties have been updated });
+		//"b" points to a directory so b.json and c.properties have been stored });
 });
 ```